 As I’ve experienced my adult life, I’ve held a few different jobs and also started my own coaching and consulting business.
 I have worked on teams, led teams, and been mentored and managed.
-While “adulting,” I’ve realized that many of my most valuable assets and characteristics have come from my childhood – from my time playing sports.
+While “adulting,” I’ve realized that many of my most valuable assets and characteristics have come from my childhood – from my time on the playing field doing physical activities.

 As a successful athlete, you acquire certain traits.
 Day in and day out, I spent hours at the swimming pool and in the weight room doing countless laps and reps.
 Weekend after weekend I was competing, committing, and working towards the lofty goals I had set for myself.